Skilled Trades, We've Got Your Back

 Upcoming Events: Save The Date!

-We will be sharing the robust set of free tools we’ve developed for small and medium-sized skilled trades employers!
-We’ll also be highlighting the free upskilling supports that employers and apprentices can access through Literacy and Basic Skills (LBS) programs across Ontario to help support them with levelled schooling and certification exam success.
+From Step Up and Succeed, there will be an introduction to the full set of free tools we’ve developed for small and medium-sized skilled trades employers, and we’ll be highlighting the free upskilling supports that employers and apprentices can access through Literacy and Basic Skills (LBS) programs across Ontario to help support them with levelled schooling and certification exam success.

-Additionally, a member of Literacy Link South Central’s (LLSC) ARISE team will be sharing the free 1-on-1 support they’re offering to apprentices to help them succeed on their path to becoming certified in the trades.
-We will be discussing all the supports available which can help candidates with assessing learning challenges, identifying solutions, navigating the apprenticeship registration process, preparing for test-taking and levelled schooling, and more!
+And from ARISE, we’ll be sharing the free 1-on-1 support they’re offering to apprentices to help them succeed on their path to becoming certified in the trades.
+We will be discussing all the supports available that can help candidates with assessing learning challenges, identifying solutions, navigating the apprenticeship registration process, preparing for test-taking, and more!

 Check out the Step Up and Succeed Resource Hub at www.llsc.on.ca/employer-resource-hub